czyzby/gdx-lml/README.md

 ###Collections
 LibGDX collections utilities.
 To avoid collisions with Guava and Java API, these classes start with Gdx.
 - **GdxArrays**: utilities for LibGDX array collections.
 Includes array type conversions, common operations, null-safe checks and factory methods.
+- **GdxLists**: utilities for LibGDX list collections: `PooledLinkedList` and `SortedIntList`.
+Includes factory methods, null-safe utilities and custom, reusable `PooledLinkedList` iterators (since it does not implement `Iterable` interface).
 - **GdxMaps**: utilities for LibGDX maps.
 Conversions are limited since there is no map interface in LibGDX, but it should be enough for most needs.
 - **GdxSets**: utilities for LibGDX sets.
 Not as powerful as Guava, but you do get union and intersect.